Officer Women Leadership Symposium (OWLS)

 Timing

 Both events start promptly at 9:00am EST so we recommend you arrive early for check in.
-All Career Workshop and OWLS participants are invited to join us for the Evening Reception with hors d’oeuvres and open bar from 4:30-6:00pm on Thursday, 13 April.
-The OWLS on Friday, 14 April, will run from 9:00am-5:00pm EST.
+All Career Workshop and OWLS participants are invited to join us for the Evening Reception with hors d’oeuvres and open bar from 4:45-6:30pm on Wednesday, 2 April.
+The OWLS on Thursday, 3 April, will run from 9:00am-5:30pm EST.

 Dress Code